 Why Most Cats Hate Belly Rubs

 Let’s talk about why the majority of cats would rather eat cardboard than let you touch their belly.
 The sensitivity of a cat’s stomach area is rooted in both biology and instinct.
 The belly skin contains numerous nerve endings, making it one of the most sensitive areas on their body.
-What feels like a gentle rub to you might actually be overwhelming or even ticklish to your cat.
+What feels like a gentle rub to you might be overwhelming or even ticklish to your cat.

 In the wild, any predator worth their salt would target the belly for a quick takedown.
 Cats instinctively know this, so their default response to belly contact is defensive.
 Even though your house cat has probably never encountered a predator beyond that suspicious squirrel outside, millions of years of evolution don’t just disappear because there’s kibble in a bowl.